DaanyaalSobani/VR-Plotter/README.md

 To use you can either go to:
 http://daanyaalsobani.com/plot/

-Or download eveerything and run it on a local server.
+Or download everything and run it on a local server.
 Enter the function in the prompt on the index.html.
 You will be redirected to the
 VR enviroment.